ReedCopsey/Effective-Async/README.md

-Effective-Async
+Slides and Code from Reed Copsey, Jr.'s talk titled "Using C#’s Async Effectively"
 ===============

-Slides and Code from talk on Using C#’s Async Effectively